I-am-Erk/CDDA-Tilesets/readme.md

 ## Donations

-If you feel generous enough, you might consider donating to the artist.
+If you feel generous enough, you might consider donating to artists.

 | Artist | Link |
 |-|-|